 The Dreamcast took in over $97 Million USD on the first day of launch in North America, and sold over 500,000 machines in the first two weeks.
 Sega were quick to point out that $97,000,000 is more than Star Wars: The Phantom Menace brought in on its first day of release.
 Over a million machines were sold in North America in just over two and a half months, making the Dreamcast the fastest selling video games machine in that region, ever.

 Sega Dreamcast's motto in the US was "It's thinking".
 There was some confusion with Sega's marketing tactics at the time, as adverts often failed to address what was thinking.
 It was not always clear that the Dreamcast was a games console.

 But the Dreamcast was met with problems when rumours of Sony's PlayStation 2 came into circulation.
 Many consumers held back from buying Dreamcasts, anticipating that Sony's console would be superior.
 Predictably, the PlayStation 2 proved to be a more capable machine, and despite its relatively weak initial library of games, came out on top due to the inclusion of DVD-playback capabilities.
 At the time, DVD players were quite expensive, so the PS2 was seen as a much better deal.

-Production of North American Dreamcasts ceased in 2001, after Sega announced plans to leave the console business.
+Production of North American Dreamcasts ceased in November 2001, several months after Sega announced plans to leave the console business.
 Despite this, the Dreamcast is seen to have been more successful than the Sega Saturn (and Sega Master System) in this region.